 Like it sounds, alternative sentencing is an alternative form of punishment that Nevada judges may impose in lieu of traditional penalties such as jail and fines.
-Alternative sentencing is meant to help defendants learn to make better choices so they will not resort to crimes in the future.
+Alternative sentencing is meant to help you learn to make better choices so you will not resort to crimes in the future.

 Alternative sentencing in Nevada usually takes the form of either:

 If you are accepted into an alternative sentencing program, you are required to pay for any expenses associated with them.
 Doing community service is free, but fees for rehab or classes may run into hundreds of dollars.

 Note that Nevada now permits courts to offer diversion, which is a kind of pre-prosecution alternative sentencing.
 You complete a program, and the court dismisses the charge.
 Best of all, you can still participate in the diversion program if you cannot pay.

 Alternative sentencing is typically available only if you are convicted of certain misdemeanors such as:

 - drug possession

 - battery domestic violence (with no major injuries)

 Note that Las Vegas also offers alternative sentencing if you are facing charges for a third DUI within seven years, which is a felony.